 - 2 oranges, sliced thin

-- 1 bottle of red wine – I like Spanish wines, but you can play around with what suits you.
+- 1 bottle of red wine – I like Spanish wines, like Rioja, but you can play around with what suits you.

 Combine the water and sugar and make a simple syrup.
 Throw in the whole spices and bring the syrup to a boil.
 Boil it for a few minutes.
 Remove from heat, add the sliced oranges, and let it sit for awhile, then add the wine and bring it back slowly to heat, but don’t let it boil.
 Just a little simmer.
 Here is my recommendation – make a double batch.
 As it sits on the stove, a little evaporation will take place and that wine will get richer and richer.
 In my opinion, the longer it simmers, the better it gets.